Information, Advice and Support Service (formerly Parent Partnership)

 - Further Information

 - Website Links

-A booklet has been produced for parents of disabled children and children with special educational needs, along with information on the One Plan process and an example of our Education, Health and Care Plan (EHC).
-Both documents can be viewed on the People's Information Point website [external link]
+A Local Offer booklet [PDF document] has been produced for parents of disabled children and children with special educational needs.
+Information on the One Plan process and an example of our Education, Health and Care Plan can be viewed on the People's Information Point website [external link]

 We understand that not everyone feels the need to speak to us directly, and would prefer to find out as much as they can themselves about SEN and what it might mean for you or your child/family.
 The following advice and guidance notes may help.

 - Questions to ask the SENCO [PDF document]